-In the past few years, much to the heartbreak — or sometimes, vexation — of fans, several beloved comic book characters have met their demises in particularly tumultuous story arcs.
+Over the years, much to the heartbreak — or sometimes, vexation — of fans, several beloved comic book characters have met their demises in particularly tumultuous story arcs.
 Perhaps one of the most notorious comic book deaths in recent memory was Archie Andrews.
 The freckle-faced, redheaded star of the Archie comic book series died taking a bullet in a 2014 issue of Life With Archie.
 However, Archie was just the latest in a long list of major comic book characters to meet a tragic fate.
-Here are six of the most shocking comic book deaths.
+Here are six of the most shocking comic book deaths, including one that may be featured in Marvel’s upcoming superhero ensemble film, Captain America: Civil War.

 1. Archie Andrews